Pieisawesome/Concepts-of-Programming-Languages-Notes/Chapter 1/Chapter_1.md

 Cost of:
 - Training programmers to use the language
 - Writing programs in the language
-- (Can be reduced in a good programming enviroment)
+- (Can be reduced in a good programming environment)
 - Compiling programs in the language
 - Executing programs written in a language is greatly influenced by the language's design
 - (Optimization can help to decrease the size or increase the execution speed)